โค๏ธโ€๐ŸฉนIntro to Public Health

 1. Which two global health challenges share the most common risk factors, and what lifestyle modifications address both?

-2. Compare and contrast the epidemiological transition in high-income versus low-income countries—how does the "double burden of disease" manifest differently?
+2. Compare the epidemiological transition in high-income versus low-income countries.
+How does the "double burden of disease" show up differently in each setting?

-3. If an FRQ asks you to explain why maternal mortality rates vary so dramatically between countries, which three factors would you prioritize and why?
+3. If you need to explain why maternal mortality rates vary so dramatically between countries, which three factors would you prioritize and why?

-4. How do antimicrobial resistance and pandemic preparedness both illustrate the concept that "a health threat anywhere is a health threat everywhere"?
+4. How do antimicrobial resistance and pandemic preparedness both illustrate the idea that a health threat anywhere is a health threat everywhere?

-5. Identify two global health challenges where the primary intervention is outside the healthcare sector—what does this reveal about the limitations of medical care alone?
+5. Identify two global health challenges where the primary intervention falls outside the healthcare sector.
+What does this reveal about the limitations of medical care alone?